Nursing Continuing Education (CE) Requirements by State

 CONNECTICUT

-50 hours of continuing education related to your area of practice every two years.
+50 hours of continuing education related to your area of practice every 2 years AND

 DISTRICT OF COLUMBIA